 The world needs to produce at least 50% more food by 2050 to feed a projected 9 billion people.
 To help meet this goal, the Bank is working with countries to boost the productivity of farms, livestock and fisheries.

-To raise yields sustainably, the Bank supports Climate-Smart approaches that have potential to increase productivity, enhance resilience, and lower our footprint; promotes agricultural innovation through research and education; and facilitates responsible agricultural investment.
+To raise yields sustainably, the Bank supports climate-smart agriculture approaches that have potential to increase productivity, enhance resilience, and lower our footprint.
+The Bank also promotes agricultural innovation through research and education; and facilitates responsible agricultural investment.

-The Bank is committed to agricultural innovations that boost productivity, as well as better land and water management—US$ 1 billion was spent on irrigation and drainage in FY 2010–12.
+The Bank is committed to agricultural innovations that boost productivity, as well as better land and water management.
 Watershed-management improved crop yields by up to 20 percent for Karnataka’s beneficiary farmers and higher-yielding seed varieties were piloted on selected farms in Uganda.

 The Bank fosters long-term agricultural productivity by increasing lending to research and advisory services, as well as training farmers to apply scientific research and new knowledge to agricultural practices.

 The Bank is also committed to building an environment that connects farmers and fishers to the resources they need to grow their livelihoods.This includes expanding access to financial services in countries such as Honduras so that capital can be more easily secured, using information and communications technology to improve efficiency and resolve challenges, and supporting a consumer-friendly market for fertilizers, machinery, micro-irrigation and other productivity-boosting tools.